 Intoxilyzer 8000 Flaws

 If you agree to submit to a breathalyzer you will be asked to blow into the breathalyzer machine – the Intoxilyzer 8000.
 In Fort Myers, Naples, Cape Coral, Port Charlotte, Punta Gorda and indeed the entire State of Florida the Intoxilyzer 8000 is the only type of breathalyzer machine utilized by Law Enforcement Officers.
 The Intoxilyzer 8000 has been shown to have many flaws and its continued use has been challenged by various parties in many States where it is the de facto breathalyzer machine of choice for Police Officers.
-The Fort Myers based Criminal Defense Lawyers at Viacava & Cantor have been trained in the features and attributes of the Intoxilyzer 8000.
+The Fort Myers and Sarasota based Criminal Defense Lawyers at Viacava & Cantor have been trained in the features and attributes of the Intoxilyzer 8000.
 A Criminal Defense Lawyer who has received Intoxilyzer 8000 training will be able to approach the breathalyzer test differently and attack any and all available avenues as to the credibility of the machine.